askpt/openfeature-dotnet-workshop/Workshop.md

 ## Extra Exercises: Event Handlers

-- Add an event handler to listen to flag changes
+- Add an event handler to listen to flag changes (see https://openfeature.dev/specification/sections/events)
-- Use Events Listeners to dynamically change { something - could be global log level or something like that; anything that doesn't require a request }

 ---